 Jerome has a love and passion for history.
 In 2014, under the tutelage of historian, professor, disc jockey, producer Phil Schaap Jerome passed Jazz At Lincoln Center’s Swing University 301 course: The most comprehensive study of jazz from a non-performance perspective, available.
 Jazz At Lincoln Center has Jerome Jennings on file as an accredited jazz scholar.

-As a performer Jerome Jennings has played every major Jazz club in New York City from The Villa- ge Vanguard, Birdland, The BlueNote, to Dizzy’s Club Coca Cola.
-Internationally he’s traveled to and performed in over 40 countries.
+As a performer Jerome Jennings has played every major Jazz club in New York City from The Village Vanguard, Birdland, The BlueNote, to Dizzy’s Club Coca Cola.
+Internationally he’s traveled to and performed in over 45 countries.

-Jerome Jennings gives back by teaching, conducting clinics, and educational youth out reach in conjunction with Jazz At Lincoln Center’s Jazz for Young People (JFYP) program.
-He is also teen mentor, ensemble coach, and drum instructor for NJPAC (New Jersey Performing Arts Center).
-He is also an instructor, ensemble leader for Lincoln Centers JALCYO (Jazz At Lincoln Center Youth Orchestra) programs.
-He is drum instructor and ensemble leader for Jazz House Kids; a community arts organization in New Jersey exclusively dedicated to educating children through jazz: One of America’s home-grown art forms.
+Jerome Jennings enjoys teaching, conducting clinics, and educational youth out reach in conjunction with Jazz At Lincoln Center’s Jazz for Young People (JFYP) program.
+He has served as teen mentor, ensemble coach, and drum instructor for NJPAC (New Jersey Performing Arts Center).
+He has been an instructor, and ensemble leader for Lincoln Centers JALCYO (Jazz At Lincoln Center Youth Orchestra) programs.
+He has worked as drum instructor and ensemble leader for Jazz House Kids; a community arts organization in New Jersey exclusively dedicated to educating children through jazz: One of America’s home-grown art forms.

 To date Jerome has/is performing/recording/touring with; Sonny Rollins, Hank Jones, The Count Basie Orchestra, Wynton Marsalis (J@LC), Dee Dee Bridgewater, Christian McBride, Hamiet Bluiett, Freddy Cole, Paula West, Ronnie Mathews, Ernestine Anderson, Benny Golson, Craig Handy, Davell Crawford, Houston Person, Mike “Philly” Phillips, Henry Butler, Slide Hampton, Mary Stallings, Gerald Wilson, Tim Reis, Bernard Fowler, Benny Powell, The Mingus Big Band, Curtis Fuller, Valery Ponomarev, and many more.